Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

 In Figure~\ref{fig:Skipping}, we show the empirical cumulative density functions (ECDFs) of normalized skipping costs $\tilde{r}_k$.
-More than half of trades have a normalized skipping cost (and therefore a skipping cost) of 0, which implies that they occurred at the best price available in the global LOB at their time of execution.
-Among the other trades, the distribution of normalized skipping costs has a similar shape for all three currency pairs.
-As illustrated by the log--log survivor functions,\footnote{The survivor function is given by 1 minus the ECDF.} this similarity extends to about the $99.9^\text{th}$ percentile of the distributions.
-Beyond this, EUR/USD has a handful of trades with extremely large skipping costs that do not occur for the other two currency pairs.
+More than half of all trades have a normalized skipping cost of $0$, which implies that they occurred at the best price that was available in the global LOB at their time of execution.
+Up to about the $99.9^\text{th}$ percentile, the distribution of normalized skipping costs has a similar shape for all three currency pairs.
+Beyond this point, EUR/USD includes a handful of trades with extremely large skipping costs; this does not occur for the other two currency pairs.

-In Table~\ref{tab:SkippingSummaryStats}, we list the corresponding summary statistics about normalized skipping costs $\tilde{r}_k$.
+In Table~\ref{tab:SkippingSummaryStats}, we give summary statistics about the normalized skipping costs $\tilde{r}_k$.
 For each of the three currency pairs, the mean normalized skipping cost is about $0.2$ basis points and the standard deviation of normalized skipping costs is about $0.5$ basis points (i.e., $0.005\%$).
-Consistently with Figure \ref{fig:Skipping}, these results suggest that the statistical properties of normalized skipping costs are similar for each of the three currency pairs.
+As with Figure \ref{fig:Skipping}, these results suggest that the statistical properties of normalized skipping costs are similar for each of the three currency pairs.